mickamy/xplain/README.md

 ## Configuration

-Thresholds used by the insight engineと diff 出力は JSON 設定で調整できます。
+Thresholds used by the insight engine and diff output can be tuned via JSON configuration.

 ```json
 {